Embouchure collapse: Focal dystonia

 Dystonia is a neurological disease affecting the brain's ability to fire neurons (which control muscle movement) correctly.
 Focal dystonia specifically affects one particular area of the body and is usually completely isolated, affecting only one activity.
-The disease basically renders the sufferer unable to control the muscles in the affected area.
+The disease renders the sufferer unable to control the muscles in the affected area.

 The presence of this condition in a brass player's facial muscles results in an inability to form an embouchure because of the individual's loss of control over the relevant muscles.
 Because the condition is neurological, there is, in terms of brass playing at least, no effective cure.
-Treatments using botox have been pioneered to treat focal dystonia in other parts of the body; however, they have been found to be ineffective in treating embouchure collapse.
+Treatments using botox have been pioneered to treat focal dystonia in other parts of the body; however, they are ineffective in treating embouchure collapse.
 This is possibly because botox causes the facial muscles to relax; and although this collapse lessens the uncontrollable twitching of the muscles, the newly relaxed status deprives the player of the lip flexibility needed to play a brass instrument.
 For most brass players, diagnosis with focal dystonia signals the end of their careers.

 Embouchure overuse syndrome

 This is a far more common cause of embouchure collapse.
 As the name suggests, embouchure collapse may be caused by "overuse"—or in simple terms, playing "too much."

 Most brass players at some time experience lip swelling (or "stiff lips").
 When a player is forced to continue playing despite this, the resulting stress can cause a chain of injuries that lead to embouchure collapse.

-Generally speaking, the best way of overcoming swollen lips is to refrain from playing, or to practice for a shorter period of time and with a good warm-up in the days following any period of extensive playing.
+Generally speaking, the best way of overcoming swollen lips is to refrain from playing or to practice for a shorter period and with a good warm-up in the days following any period of extensive playing.
 When a player is deprived of the opportunity to recuperate after a period of extensive playing, the simple matter of swollen lips is not allowed to heal, and the player is forced to work harder to compensate for diminished lip strength.
 Eventually, the player's facial muscles may collapse under the strain of playing.